Overview

 Students who successfully complete this unit will be able to:

-• Apply the principles of lean start-up and design thinking to develop and evaluate product ideas
+• Apply the lean start-up methodology to develop and evaluate product ideas leading to a Minimum Viable Product (MVP).

 Teaching methods